brannondorsey/ml4music-workshop/README.md

 First, lets get you a copy of this here code.
 There should be a "Clone or Download" button on the right side of this GitHub page.
 Click that select "Download ZIP".
 Unzip :)

-If you are comfortable using git, you can instead clown this repo with:
+If you are comfortable using git, you can instead clone this repo with:

 ```bash
 git clone https://github.com/brannondorsey/ml4music-workshop.git